Flagsmith/flagsmith/docs/docs/guides-and-examples/integration-approaches.md

 ## Client Side SDK Flag endpoints are public

 The API endpoints that our SDKs make calls to are all public.
 Your Environment API key should also be considered public.
-Think if it in the same way you would a Google Analytics key.
+Think of it in the same way you would a Google Analytics key.
 The key is sent to browsers in plain HTML or Javascript and as a result should not be considered 'secret'.

 Given this fact, it is important to ensure that attackers cannot enumerate or guess Identity keys.
 If an attacker is